cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Heat coil schedule; choice of AVAIL or OFF, hourly variable.
 Use an appropriate ahhcSched expression if heat coil is to operate only at certain times of the day or year or only under certain weather conditions, etc.

-<%= csv_table(<<END, :row_header => false)
+{{
-AVAIL, heat coil available: will operate as necessary to heat supply air to supply temperature setpoint&comma; up to the coil's capacity.
+  csv_table("AVAIL, heat coil available: will operate as necessary to heat supply air to supply temperature setpoint&comma; up to the coil's capacity.
 OFF, coil will not operate&comma; no matter how cold supply air is.
-A HW coil should be scheduled off whenever its HEATPLANT is scheduled off (_hpSched_) to insure against error messages.
+A HW coil should be scheduled off whenever its HEATPLANT is scheduled off (_hpSched_) to insure against error messages.")
-END
-%>
+}}

 {{
   member_table({